HL7/davinci-atr/input/pagecontent/spec.md

 * Producers SHOULD exchange Provider NPI and TIN only as needed and when the NPIs and TINs belong to providers associated with the receiving organization.

-* Consumers SHOULD NOT be sharing the NPI and TIN information amongst providers unless required for PTO.
+* Consumers SHOULD NOT be sharing the NPI and TIN information amongst providers unless required for transactions related to Payments, Treatment and Operations (PTO).

 ### Member Attribution List Exchange Interactions Details and APIs